dev-oswld/Reviews-about-interesting-books/El-Muro-Digital.md

-# :mexico: El Muro Digital: Acciones disruptivas para impulsar a México
+# :mexico: The Digital Wall: Disruptive actions to boost Mexico.

 ## :pushpin: Some details
 The title previously mentioned is the original in spanish.
 You can find it with **ISBN: 9786073165631.**